rmacuna/votes-widget/README.md

 I used react to create a component that match the conditions given in the exercise.

-If you want to run the component itself and test it you just need to run the following commands inside the `src` folder.
+If you want to run the component itself and test it you just need to run the following commands

 ```
  yarn install